Definitions

 Protective Cap

-- Use of a surgical cap/bonnet is also recommended for other procedures that may produce large amounts of aerosols (i.e., use of high-speed handpiece and ultrasonic scaler).
+- Use of a surgical cap/shoe/bonnet is recommended for procedures that may produce large amounts of aerosols (i.e., use of high-speed handpiece and ultrasonic scaler).

 Safety Footwear (Shoes)